|

 The Bazaar was a centre of Syrian metropolis, it is rather younger that the town itself.
 In fact, there were at least thirty bazaars (markets) there, divided according to various sorts of goods.
-Despite the fact that the buildings of originally merchant and handicrafts´ quarter are not just the right constructions of old Damascus, a life and movement are pulsing inside covered streets now as well as at any time before in past.
-A fascinating atmosphere of old bazaar was preserved till now.
+Despite the fact that the buildings of originally merchant and handicrafts´ quarter are not just the

-Merchant streets of Damascus Old Town are magnificent and enchanting side-scene for well paid tourists, on the other hand, just here, there is a place of endless interchange of view in oriental style and create some form of social life, where the people meet and make acquaintance with novelties.
-A dominating atmosphere, which just made famous old Damascus (known as „Orient Eye“, in verses of Arab poets), revokes as „Beauty Necklace“ or „Paradise Bird Feathers“.
-So, bazaar quarter, not far distant from Umayo Mosque, is strictly divided according to guilds, from time immorial.
+here, there is a place of endless interchange of view in oriental style and create some form of social life, where the people meet and make acquaintance with novelties.
+A dominating atmosphere, which just made famous old Damascus (known as "Orient Eye“, in verses of Arab poets), revokes as "Beauty Necklace“ or "Paradise Bird Feathers“.

+Damascus.
+The name is famous from the Bible as it was visited by St. Paul as recorded in the book of Acts and contains several interesting sights from the Roman, Christian and Islamic periods.
 When the Greeks ruled the city they followed their usual grid pattern that dated from Hippodamus’ time, then under Roman rule the street was widened and colonnaded; many columns can still be seen.

 The streets starts at it’s eastern end with the Bab Sharqi, what was the Roman gate of the Sun and close by is St Ananias’ House: "So the Lord said to him (Ananias), 'Arise and go to the street called Straight, and inquire at the house of Judas for one called Saul of Tarsus, for behold, he is praying" (Acts 9:11).